Ghostbear99/WebTravelSiteProject/README.md

 # visitUS - a travel booking website.

-This project uses WebAPI's and Databases to manage the back-end of this website, as well as node.js.
+This project uses WebAPI's and databases to manage the back-end of this website, as well as node.js for the front-end.

 # About NodeJS